 Blue Moon Quartz

 Other blue-violet gems include Ambligonite, Azurite-Malachite, Blue Opal, Sodalite and Sugilite.

-Colorless and white Gemstones
+Colorless and White Gemstones

 White has always represented light, simplicity and purity, in both tradition and fashion.
 A fundamental element enclosing within itself every color of the light spectrum, white is expressed through colorless gemstones in gemology.
-Selecting a white, or rather colorless, gemstone means ownership of something with incredible transparency.
+Selecting a white gemstone, or rather a colorless stone, means ownership of something with incredible transparency.
 In addition to the famous Diamond, with its inimitable fire and wonderful sheen, nature has many other transparent precious stones to share: White Zircon, with its high refractive index and intense fire, very similar to Diamond but with a different Chemical composition; the rare Petalite, often used for meditation, or the classic White Sapphire.
 Among these brightly shining precious stones, one of the most recent discoveries in Gemology cannot go unmentioned - White Kunzite, with its inclusion-free crystals and eye-clean transparency.
 Another gem worth mentioning, Goshenite, a colorless variety of Beryl, is famous for its excellent brilliance and purity, such that it was used in Ancient Greece and Rome to manufacture lenses for eyeglasses.
 Among the colorless varieties of Quartz, we have White Quartz or Rock Crystal, perfectly transparent and similar to glass, and Phantom Quartz, rich in mineral inclusions, used by the Ancients for divination.
-Elegant and classic, these stones are essential items for any collector of precious stones!
+Elegant and classic, these gemstone colors are essential items for any collector of precious stones!

 Other white and colorless gemstones include Ingelsite, Aragonite, Calcite, Howlite, Fenacite, White Kunzite and Phantom Quartz.